'Tis the season for cheer, happiness, eggnog and company holiday parties — which may mean giving gifts in the office.

 A gift guess is a very simple way to make exchanging presents a little more fun.
 For this activity, employees buy a random gift and wrap it in a way that others can't tell what it is or where it came from.
 When it comes time to swap presents, have each employee hold up his or her gift while the others guess what's inside.
 The first person to guess correctly gets to keep the gift.
 Employees can give hints if necessary, but they shouldn't be obvious.
 Go around until all of the gifts have been exchanged.

-If your employees have a good sense of humor, a white elephant gift exchange (sometimes also known as a Yankee Swap) may be just the thing you need to spread some holiday cheer.
-For this game, each employee will bring in one wrapped gift to be put in a central location.
-From there, they'll take turns selecting presents.
+If your employees have a good sense of humor, a white elephant gift exchange (sometimes called a "Yankee swap") may be just the answer to spread some holiday cheer.
+Have each employee bring in a wrapped gift to be put in a central location, where everyone will take turns selecting presents.
 The first person to go opens the gift they chose, and the next person has the option to steal the previous person's gift (in which case, that person would have to choose another) or select a new one.
 But what makes a white elephant exchange unique is the type of presents involved; white elephant gifts are usually weird or funny items, or unwanted things that employees choose to regift.

 Holiday cheer exchange

 This is a great way to get into the holiday spirit.
 Have everyone bring in a wrapped gift under a certain price limit, and sit in a circle.
 Then, give them directions to stand up if they meet certain holiday-related criteria.
 (For example, you can say, "Stand up if you've already decorated your Christmas tree," or "Stand up if you're wearing red.")
 Those who are standing should swap gifts.
 Play as many rounds as you like, but make sure everyone ends up with a gift other than his or her own.